pakkaponwattanawaha/GuildFi-Assignment/README.md

   Ex. for Y axis we will be setting Yp to the restriction boundary and `Yc = Yc * Cosθ`

   - Camera Breakpoint
+   when the viewing angle is more than 45 degree the Object will be shown on the plane instead of CityRegion

  ### Misc. features
   - sound - Interactive UI sound player